 Because this is a blog, there is no table of contents in the proper order.
 Or maybe I just don’t know how to do that yet–always a work in progress!
 (So far I can’t even get all my categories to show up — I do have one for the 37 practices.)
 Technical advice is always welcome.

-To see a list of all the posts related to the 37 practices, go to the list of tags and click on “37 practices.”
+To see a list of all the posts related to the 37 practices, go to the list of tags (to the right) and click on “37 practices.”
 The posts are more or less in descending order (newest first), but not completely, so you may have to scroll to find the verse you’re looking for.
 Only so many posts will fit on one page, so you may need to click on the link at the bottom of a page to see “older posts.”

 Each post has links at the end to audio of the classes and to the next verse.